Is Rising Student Debt Harming the U.S. Economy?

 Competitiveness

 Student debt has more than doubled over the last two decades.
-As of March 2023, about forty-four million U.S. borrowers collectively owed more than $1.6 trillion in federal student loans.
-Additional private loans bring that total to above $1.7 trillion, surpassing auto loans and credit card debt.
-Only home mortgage debt, at about $12 trillion, is larger.
+As of September 2023, forty-three million U.S. borrowers collectively owed more than $1.6 trillion in federal student loans.
+Adding private loans brings that amount above $1.7 trillion, so that total student debt exceeds debt from auto loans and credit cards.
+Only home mortgage debt, at more than $12 trillion, is larger.

 Student debt is growing as more and more students attend college.
 In the late 1980s and early 1990s, most high schoolers did not enroll at colleges or universities; of those that did, less than half borrowed money to do so.
 In 2022, almost two-thirds of recent high school graduates were enrolled, and most took out student loans.

-The average student is also taking on more debt: the balance per borrower rose by 25 percent from 2009 to 2021, according to U.S. News and World Report.
+The average student is also taking on more debt: the balance per borrower rose 39 percent from 2008 to 2022, according to U.S. News & World Report.
 Students are generally borrowing more because college tuition has grown many times faster than income.
 The cost of college—and resulting debt—is higher in the United States than in almost all other wealthy countries, where higher education is often free or heavily subsidized.
-Meanwhile, U.S. states have pulled back funding for public universities and colleges in the wake of the Great Recession.
+Meanwhile, U.S. states pulled back funding for public universities and colleges in the wake of the 2008 financial crisis.

 More From Our Experts